thiagoesteves/deployex/README.md

 ![Empty Dashboard](/docs/deployex_no_monitoring_app.png)

 *__PS: The error message in the CLI is due to no monitored app is available to be deployed.
-If you want to proceed for a local test, follow the steps at [Running Deployex and Monitored app locally](##_running_deployex_and_monitored_app_locally).
+If you want to proceed for a local test, follow the steps at [Running DeployEx and Monitored app locally](##_running_deployex_and_monitored_app_locally).
 Also, it is important to note that the distribution will be required so this is the reason to add `-sname deployex` in the command.__*

-### How Deployex handles monitored application Version/Release
+### How DeployEx handles monitored application Version/Release

-The Deployex app expects a `current.json` file to be available, which contains version and hash information.
+The DeployEx app expects a `current.json` file to be available, which contains version, hash information and any pre-command.
 This file is mandatory for full deployment and hot upgrades.

 #### Version file (current.json)